raffeyang/Unity-Hub-Dark-Mode/README.md

 You can found the `app.asar` file in the `/Applications/Unity Hub.app/Contents/Resources`

 - Make title bar to be dark

+> Warning:this step only works on macOS,I don't know how to make the title bar to be dark on Windows

 Open Terminal.app, then input